markkukuismin/gap-com/README.md

 # Remarks

-Here the number of clusters is used as a metric in the gap-com statistic which is in line with the original gap statistic but it is totally possible to use some other metric depending on the application at hand.
-Other interesing metrics could be (not in any particular order) the modularity of the graph with respect to some division, transitivity, average(...) hub scores etc.
+Here the number of clusters is used as a metric in the gap-com statistic which is in line with the original gap statistic but it is totally possible to use some other metric depending on application at hand.
+Other interesting metrics could be (not in any particular order) the modularity of the graph with respect to some division, transitivity, average(...) hub scores etc.

 # Reference